qwx9/notes/net/algorithms/text/exact.index.md

 in alphabetical order.
 The only thing kept in memory will be SA.

-We reuse the property that a pattern W is a factor of S if it's the prefix of a suffix.
+We reuse the property that a pattern P is a factor of S if it's the prefix of a suffix.

 The first remarkable property here is that any pattern in S always appears in an interval in SA.
-Therefore when searching for W, we look for which suffixes W is a prefix to.
+Therefore when searching for P, we look for which suffixes P is a prefix to.

 	a ∈ SA[2,7] (1-indexed)
 	ac ∈ SA[6,7]